 4. Realize that not all change is within your control.

 As a control freak in some aspects, it can be wonderful and also stressful for me to realize that I don’t control everything.
-It can be very freeing to understand that some things are outside of your control.
+It can be very freeing and a huge step towards coping with change appropriately to understand that some things are outside of your control.
 Not my circus, not my monkeys! 🙂

 5. It’s ok to miss aspects of how your life used to be.